-[6] Equity Method Investments
+[3] Equity Method Investments

 Equity method investments are equity securities in entities the Company does not control but over which it has the ability to exercise significant influence.
 These investments are accounted for under the equity method of accounting in accordance with ASC 323, Investments - Equity Method and Joint Ventures (see Note J hereof).
 Equity method investments are measured at cost minus impairment, if any, plus or minus the Company's share of an investee's income or loss.
 The Company's proportionate share of the income or loss from equity method investments is recognized on a one-quarter lag.
 When the Company's carrying value in an equity method investment is reduced to zero, no further losses are recorded in the Company's financial statements unless the Company guaranteed obligations of the investee company or has committed additional funding.
 When the investee company subsequently reports income, the Company will not record its share of such income until it equals the amount of its share of losses not previously recognized.
-Upon sale of equity method investments, the difference between sales proceeds and the carrying amount of the equity investment is recognized in profit or loss.